The Brothers Flub

-The Brothers Flub is an animated television series produced by Sunbow Entertainment and co-produced by jigsaw puzzle manufacturer Ravensburger.
-It aired in the United States on the television network Nickelodeon.
+The Brothers Flub is a children's animated television series created by David Burke and Laxlo Nosek for Nickelodeon.
+It was produced by Sunbow Entertainment and Sony Wonder Television in co-production with Ravensburger Film + TV and Videal.
+Nickelodeon billed the show as its original programming despite it not being a Nicktoon.
 The show's title characters are a pair of alien brothers named Guapo and Fraz, both of whom work as couriers, who travel throughout their universe to deliver packages to a different planet in each episode of the series.
-It ran from January 16, 1999, until January 8, 2000.
+It ran from January 16, 1999, until January 8, 2000 and was widely panned by critics, who compared it unfavorably to actual Nicktoons.
+It has since been disowned by Nickelodeon.

 Summary

 The Brothers Flub takes place in outer space.
 The show's title refers to its two central characters: a pair of blue-furred alien brothers named Guapo and Fraz Flub.
 Guapo is shorter and fatter than his brother, and is a lighter shade of blue.
-Both wear bodysuits, shoes and caps.
+Both wear spacesuits, shoes and caps.

 In the series, they work for a company called RetroGrade Interdimensional Couriers, of which a green-colored female alien named Tarara Boomdeyay is the boss.
 Other characters at their job include a female alien named Valerina and an older orange, male alien named Squish.
 The brothers, who are couriers, travel through their universe in their spacecraft (called the Hoog) to deliver packages to various planets.
 Each episode features a different planet with a different characteristic, such as "The Land of Oversized Games", which comprises life-sized game pieces such as a pinball machine, or "Hip City", a planet inhabited by beatnik aliens.

-History

-Cindy Barth of the Orlando Business Journal said that "although still an untested property, optimism is high for the Brothers Flub" because of Sunbow's record and staff members.

 Production

-The creators marketed the series for children ages six through eleven.
+The show was produced by Sunbow Entertainment, at the time a subsidiary of Sony Wonder. creators marketed the series for children ages six through eleven.
 Sunbow contracted with Animatics, an Orlando, Florida-based company, allowing for Animatics to create the storyline and the storyboard for the series.
 Laura Sullivan, the senior director of marketing of Sony Wonder, said in a 1999 Promo article that the series attracted equal numbers of male and female children and that it was "very Nickelodeon-looking."
-The series was delayed for a year from its original scheduled debut.
+Despite the show’s end credits having a copyright label of 1998, the series was delayed for a year from its original scheduled debut.